The many types of cancer have genetic factors, but that doesn’t make them hereditary. A better question might be: Is cancer genetic?

 The simplest answer is that it has a genetic component.
 Certain types of cancer may be more common within some families.
 Some cancers you are more likely to inherit through your family tree.
 But genetic doesn’t mean hereditary.

-In some families, you may see one or more or cases of cancer, which leads to the question about the cancer being hereditary.
+In some families, you may see one or more or cases of cancer, which leads one to ask: is cancer hereditary?
 But there also are major modifiable risk factors, which research has found can increase the chance of developing cancer.

 Those include smoking, which increases the risk of developing virtually all cancers, exposure to known human carcinogens, exposure to radiation, overexposure to UV and UVA light as triggers to skin cancers, obesity and poor diet, exposure to certain hormone treatments, and infections such as HIV.